Complexity of Linear Subsequences of $k$-Automatic Sequences

 \section{Recognizing Relations}

 We say a DFA recognizes a relation (such as the addition relation $i + j = l$) if it takes the values of the variables in parallel, represented in some base $k$, and accepts if and only if the relation holds.
-In this section we review some of the basic arithmetic operations and what is known about their state complexity.
+In this section we review some of the basic arithmetic operations, what is known about their state complexity, and some new results.